theypsilon/MiSTer_BIOS_SCRIPTS/README.md

 These scripts look at what RBFconsole core files you have and downloads the bios needed for them.

 These scripts DO NOT download any cores.

 Q:Will this script over write files I already have?

 A: NO, This script will not clober files you already have.
-You need to manaully remove any files you have if you want to download new files for.
+You need to manaully remove any files you have if you want to download new files BIOS files for the core.

 Q: Where are the Downloaded BIOS files located?

 A: This script downloads all bios files to /media/fat/BIOS.
-Symlinks are used in the consoles game directory back to the BIOS directory.
+Symlinks are used in the consoles games directory to link back to the BIOS directory.

 You should back up your bios files before running this script.